TobiasPSP/Esp8266/SampleCode/WebServer/AccessPoint/ProgrammableBlinker/readme.md

 This project illustrates how you can add remote access to your *ESP8266* projects to control and adjust parameters via WiFi.

 The sketch produces a high frequency blink pattern simulating a police emergency light.
-In the background, the sketch establishes a Wifi Access Point so you can use any Internet-enabled device like a smartphone or laptop to connect to it.
+In the background, the sketch establishes a Wifi Access Point so you can use any Internet-enabled device like a smartphone or laptop to connect to it, and then asynchronously in the background listens for requests via WiFi.

+Your primary code - in this example the LED blinker - works untouched in the foreground inside the *loop()* function.

+## WiFi Connection Details

 By default, the sketch uses these details: